 The specialization 'Biostatistics' focuses on (generalized) linear models, multivariate methods, longitudinal data, Bayesian methodology, incomplete data, clinical trials and time-to-event analysis.

 The specialization 'Bioinformatics' focuses on (generalized) linear models, multivariate methods, analysis of omics data, data mining, computer intensive methods and advanced programming.

 The specialization 'Epidemiology and Public Health Methodology' focuses on (generalized) linear models, multivariate methods, modeling infectious diseases, mathematical biology, data mining, incomplete data, spatial and environmental epidemiology.

-In the case you are looking a top-level, indicative and comparative overview of the (differences in) the curricula of each specialisation, do consult this overview.
+In the case you are looking a top-level, indicative and comparative overview of the (differences in) the curricula of each specialization, do consult this curriculum overview.

 The introductory phase, situated in the first semester of the first year, provides thorough fundamental knowledge of statistics.
 Students will become familiar with data, statistical analysis, and, first and foremost, statistical concepts and reasoning.
 Apart from topic related subjects, such as regression and analysis of variance, a lot of attention is devoted to group based project work.